SoftwareDefinedBuildings/bw2c/README.md

 ```
 There are dedicated functions in `objects.h` used to set these structs, but the `next` pointer can be used to arrange them in linked lists to pass them as parameters to API calls.
 If needed, the data blobs can be read directly from the structs.

+### Payload Object Numbers
+Payload object numbers and dot forms can be found in `ponum.h`.

 ### The Functions

 ```